(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 When we see blood coming out from our dog, it is easy for us to panic and fail to take whatever proper action is needed to stop the bleeding.

-It is advisable to be prepared and educate ourselves so that we are in a better position to deal with the situation if and when it arises.
+So, we should be proactive and educate ourselves so that we are in a better position to deal with the situation if and when it arises.

-Also note that, when you are calm, your dog will be less upset and easier to handle.
-Whenever you are handling a dog who is not well, extra care has to be taken because the dog may be more agitated and aggressive and may not allow you to examine him closely.
+Also, when you are calm, your dog will be less upset and easier to handle.
+Whenever you are handling a dog who is not well, take extra care because the dog may be more agitated and aggressive and may not allow you to examine him closely.

-Use a muzzle if necessary to restrain the dog before trying to examine your dog.
+Use a muzzle if necessary to restrain your dog before trying to examine her.

 The following sections looks at bleeding in different parts of a dog's body, the possible causes, and what we can do.